Moil

 Moil is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Moil's population, as of February 2026, is approximately 2,112 people.
-This figure represents an increase of 112 individuals since the 2021 Census, which reported a population of 2,000.
-The change is inferred from the estimated resident population of 2,112 as of June 2024 and address validation since the Census date.
-This results in a population density ratio of 2,030 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Moil's growth rate of 5.6% since the census is within 1.8 percentage points of the SA3 area (7.4%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 70.8% of overall population gains during recent periods, driving primary population growth in the area.
+Based on AreaSearch's analysis, Moil's population is around 2,112 as of Feb 2026.
+This reflects an increase of 112 people (5.6%) since the 2021 Census, which reported a population of 2,000 people.
+The change is inferred from the estimated resident population of 2,112 from the ABS as of June 2024 and address validation since the Census date.
+This population level equates to a density ratio of 2,030 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Moil's 5.6% growth since the census positions it within 1.8 percentage points of the SA3 area (7.4%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 70.8% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering projected demographic shifts, a population increase just below the median of national statistical areas is expected for Moil.
-The area is projected to gain approximately 288 persons by 2041, reflecting an overall growth rate of 13.6% over the 17-year period, based on the latest annual ERP population numbers.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is applying growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering the projected demographic shifts, a population increase just below the median of national statistical areas is expected, with the area expected to increase by 288 persons by 2041 based on the latest annual ERP population numbers, reflecting a gain of 13.6% in total over the 17 years.

 Frequently Asked Questions - Population